Kurrajong Natural Medicine Centre

 Combinations : For depression it will combine well with Rosemary, Kola or Skullcap.

-In this meta-analysis of randomized controlled trials, lavender essential oil significantly reduced anxiety and depression better than placebo or no treatment, although inconsistencies were seen in significances; treatment sessions and health state increased anxiolytic effects.
+In this meta-analysis of randomised controlled trials, lavender essential oil significantly reduced anxiety and depression better than placebo or no treatment, although inconsistencies were seen in significances; treatment sessions and health state increased anxiolytic effects.

-Lavandula angustifolia decreased depression scores compared to control in a review of randomized controlled studies.
+Lavandula angustifolia decreased depression scores compared to control in a review of randomised controlled studies.
 Effects were marginally more effective in those with diagnosed depression, statistically significant in those with concomitant depressive symptoms, and most effective with oral administration.

 In a double-blind, randomized, controlled setting, inhalation of Lavandula angustifolia essential oil reduced pain scores in premature babies (N = 61).

 In a randomized, placebo-controlled trial (N = 50), aromatherapy with Lavandula angustifolia oil reduced post-dural puncture headache, induced by spinal anesthesia, immediately after the treatment, with scores compared to baseline in favor of the placebo at other time intervals.